 The Image control has only three essential properties: the ID (so that you can address the control programmatically), the ubiquitous runat="server", and the ImageUrl that identifies the location of the image.
-Since this image is in the base directory of the application, you do not need a pathname, only the name of the file itself.
+Because you put this image in the base directory of the application, you do not need a pathname, only the name of the file itself.